pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Writing test after the fact is pain, not just because it's boring, but also because you probably wrote the code in a way that cannot easily be tested, and thus you have to rewrite the code in order to test it.
 This sucks.

+Boy scout rule, leave the code cleaner than what you found it, only really works if you have tests in place.
+Otherwise you might end up inadvertently breaking some code.